kr4k3nh4ck/adjust/README.md

 In order to test the aggregate function you can just execute find_min_and_max.sql file.

+Unzip the file in the tmp directory.
+Then,

+psql -f /tmp/ajust/find_min_and_max.sql

 Also, you can use follwoing links:

 For integer data type: